-If your android phone does not turn on then switch off the Wi-Fi and try power cycling your phone by switching it off, taking out the battery of the phone (if the phone’s battery can be removed) and then wait for thirty seconds before you power it On.
+If your android phone does not turn on, then switch off the Wi-Fi and try power cycling your phone by switching it off, taking out the battery of the phone (if the phone’s battery can be removed), and then wait for thirty seconds before you power it On.
 Once the phone powers on, switch on the Wi-Fi and let it connect to the network.
-If the connection is established successfully then the problem is fixed.
-You may read our full guide on this : android won’t turn or android Wi-Fi won’t turn on
+If the connection is established successfully, then the problem is fixed.
+You may read our complete guide on this: android won’t turn, or android Wi-Fi won’t turn on.

 - Too many connected devices.
-IP conflict can occur when there are more than one devices sharing the same IP address on the same network.
-(Find Your Router IP Address) , Makeuseof writes a really good guide on this
+IP conflict can occur when more than one device shares the same IP address on the same network.
+(Find Your Router IP Address) , Makeuseof writes an excellent guide on this

-- “My Wi-Fi discovery is off” .
-Yes, people tend to look this simple solution.
-The numbers of reports we have analyzed , 3 out of 10 users have their Wi-Fi turned off.
+- “My Wi-Fi discovery is off.”
+Yes, people tend to look at this simple solution.
+In the number of reports we have analyzed, 3 out of 10 users have their Wi-Fi turned off.

 - Connecting to the wrong network.
-Also, a simple forgot network information can solve the issue.
+Also, the simple forgotten network information can solve the issue.

 - Modem cables are not plugged in correctly.
-This is a simple yet effective way to solve this issue.
+It is a simple yet effective way to solve this issue.
 1 out of 10 people has noticed this mistake.

 Samsung Galaxy Tab Not Connecting To Wi-Fi

-The Samsung galaxy tablet series has a tendency for Wi-Fi instability.
-However, there are a lot of ways to fix the wifi problem on the Tab 3 and these are explained here in detail.
+The Samsung Galaxy tablet series tends towards Wi-Fi instability.
+However, there are many ways to fix the wifi problem on Tab 3, and these are explained here in detail.

-If your Samsung galaxy tablet won’t connect to the internet then these simple solutions might work.
-“Consider connecting to a network, while it’s connecting quickly turn your Wi-Fi off then attempt to connect again”.That solution was given by a user.
+If your Samsung Galaxy tablet doesn’t connect to the internet, then these simple solutions might work.
+“Consider connecting to a network.
+While it’s connecting, quickly turn your Wi-Fi off, then attempt to connect again”.A user gave that solution.

-Change the date and time – to do so, tap on the Application from Home screen and go to Settings > Date & Time> Automatic Date & Time and clear the checkbox which will light up the set time and set date option.
-Tap on those options one by one to set the correct time and date.
+Change the date and time – to do so, tap on the Application from the Home screen and go to Settings > Date & Time> Automatic Date & Time and clear the checkbox, which will light up the set time and set date option.
+Tap on those options one by one to select the correct time and date.